Plandroid Help Documentation

 The Design Canvas

-The second page is the Design page.
-This is where you create the system design itself.
-On the right is the design canvas where you create your design.
-In the design canvas you can make selections with the left mouse button.
 Hold down the right mouse button and drag your mouse to drag the canvas (moving your view of it), and spin the middle mouse wheel*, if you have one, to zoom in or out.
-Dragging the middle mouse button will perform a zoom-to-box, and performing a single click with the middle mouse button will fit the image to the window.
-You can also use keyboard short cuts + or - to zoom and 0 to auto-fit to the window.
+Holding down the Alt or Ctrl key while spinning the mouse wheel will pan the canvas vertically or horizontally respectively.
+Dragging the middle mouse button will perform a zoom-to-box, and performing a single click with the middle mouse button will fit the design to the window.
+(You can also use the toolbar zoom buttons or the keyboard shortcuts + or - to zoom, and 0 to fit the design to the window).

 * Note: Using your middle mouse wheel to zoom requires a standard mouse configuration, and may not work for all mouse configurations.